angkohtenko/stock-analysis/README.md

 # Stock Analysis with VBA.
 Code refactoring
 ## Overview of Project
 I've got two datasets of stocks traded for 2017-2018 years.
 Both datasets are about 3000 rows.
-My goal was to write a VBA code to analyse trading volumes and annual return.
+My goal was to write a VBA script to analyse trading volumes and annual return.
 After completing the macro, I refactored it and reduced execution time, so it can be easily used with bigger datasets.

 ## Results

-### Creating pivot table with analysis
+### Creating pivot table
 First of all, I wrote the macro to create a pivot table where we can find total trading volumes for each stock and the annual return.
 In addition, I created conditional formatting based on the annual return: green color for profitable stocks and red color for negative return.
 For convenience I assigned macros to buttons and placed them on spreadsheet.
-It's easy to choose the year to analyze typing in pop-up window.
+It's easy to choose the year to analyse typing in pop-up window.

 ![Pop-up window](https://github.com/angkohtenko/stock-analysis/blob/main/Resources/Pop-up%20window.png?raw=true)